Karitham/cert-manager-webhook-variomedia/README.md

                     somethirddomain.com: variomedia-credentials-02
 EOF
 ```

+Although three domains were covered in above example, typically you'll have only a single domain to configure - you then can
+omit creating "secret/variomedia-credentials-02" and will have to specify only a single entry in "...:webhook:config".

 Variomedia AG published a page describing how to obtain the according API key (the page is in German
 only), basically stating that you can contact their support to have a key issued: